The Others (2001 film): Plot

-Grace discovers that the elderly blind woman is a medium holding a séance with Victor's parents, who have discovered via automatic writing that Grace, despondent after Charles died in the war, smothered her children with a pillow and then killed herself with a rifle.
-Aghast, Grace realizes that "the others" in the house are the living family living in their house, and that like the servants, she, Anne, and Nicholas are spirits haunting the house and causing the supernatural activity.
+Grace discovers that the elderly blind woman is a medium holding a séance with Victor's parents.
+They have discovered via automatic writing that Grace, despondent after Charles died in the war, smothered her children with a pillow and shot herself.
+Aghast, Grace realizes that the intruders are the living family, and that she, her children and the servants are haunting the house.

-Embracing her children, Grace admits to her act of murder–suicide: she had awoken after her suicide and believed that God had brought everyone back to life for a second chance.
-Following the supernatural activity in the house caused by Grace and her children, Victor and his family move out.
+Embracing her children, Grace admits to her act of murder–suicide: she awoke after her suicide and believed that God had brought everyone back to life for a second chance.
+Victor and his family move out.
 Anne and Nicholas realize that sunlight no longer hurts them and enjoy it for the first time.
-The house goes up for sale again and Mrs. Mills informs the Stewarts that they will have to learn to cohabit with future intruders, while Grace and the children affirm that the house is theirs and that they won't leave.
+The house goes up for sale and Mrs. Mills informs the Stewarts that they will have to learn to cohabit with future inhabitants.
+Grace and the children affirm that the house is theirs and that they will not leave.